nolanjannotta/gossip-protocol-visualizer/README.md

-An exploration and visualization of gossip protocols. working, entering the refactoring phase.
+An exploration and visualization of gossip protocols.